Close Side Menu

 I am on an H-1B, F-1, O-1, etc. but have a child under 14 who was not fingerprinted when we got our visas.
 What should I do now?

-Parents with children under 14 years of age on H-4, F-2, O-3, and similar dependent statuses, must ensure their child is registered.
-You should create a myUSCIS account for each child in that child’s name and complete Form G-325R for that child.
-Once your child turns age 14, you should update their registration on Form G-325R (for nonimmigrants).
+Parents with children under 14 years of age on H-4, F-2, O-3, and similar dependent statuses, must ensure their child is fingerprinted upon reaching age 14.
+Once your child turns age 14, you should create a myUSCIS account for each child in that child’s name and complete Form G-325R for that child.
+If your child was most recently issued a visa while under age 14, and is now older than 14, you should complete their Form G-325R on or before April 11, 2025.
 If you have questions about the registration process for your children, you should contact your Klasko Law attorney.

 I need to register.
 What is the process?